telerik/ajax-docs/installation/Using-the-HOTFIX.md

 * **Skins** - all controls part of the suite have their skins embedded as web resources.
 However if you need to modify a skin or use it as an external one, you can find it in this folder.

-* **TypeScriptDefinitions** - contains the TypeScript definitions for the Telerik® UI for ASP.NET Ajax client-side objects.
+* **TypeScriptDefinitions** - contains the TypeScript definitions for the Telerik® UI for ASP.NET AJAX client-side objects.

 >note If you are installing the Telerik products for the first time, we recommend that you download the complete package ([MSI]({%slug introduction/installation/installing-the-telerik-controls-from-msi-file%}) or [ZIP]({%slug introduction/installation/installing-the-telerik-controls-from-zip-file%}) file).
 >

-## To update Telerik® UI for ASP.NET Ajax to a new version
+## To update Telerik® UI for ASP.NET AJAX to a new version

 1. Log into your [Telerik account](http://www.telerik.com/account/default.aspx) and click on **Downloads** from the top menu.

-1. On the loaded page choose from your purchased products Telerik® UI for ASP.NET Ajax, and click on it.
+1. On the loaded page choose from your purchased products Telerik® UI for ASP.NET AJAX, and click on it.

 1. Click on the black **Latest internal build** button in order to download the latest hotfix directly, or on the **Internal Builds** option in order to chose from the available for you hotfix versions.